 One of the main issues that city planners look at is how close your home is to the property line.
 If you want your additional exit/entrance to be on the side of your house, then you will need a certain amount of clearance between your home and the property line.
 If you have this you will be one step ahead.

 Your Home is Below Grade but your Windows are Above Grade.

 You likely live in a split level of some kind.
 With these houses, there is generally less of the basement in the ground, and this means that the excavation cost and the exit stairs cost are a little lower.
 It sometimes can also mean that the engineering for the structure will be less as well.
 But that all depends on your home and how it was built.

 Your home is a Two-Story and the Basement is in the Ground.

 This will be most people that don’t live on a hill.
-You are in the ground.
+You are on the ground.
 It’s not a limiting factor, but it generally means that the cost of the installation will be in the higher range.
-There will be excavation and the post installtion exit stairs will be a full set of stairs, and there may even be need for an additional retaining wall.
+There will be excavation and the post-installation exit stairs will be a full set of stairs, and there may even be a need for an additional retaining wall.
 Like you see here.